 17. Ask for and Incentivize Referrals

-Our last tip is to ask others for referrals, and compensate them for it.
+Our last tip is to ask others for referrals and to compensate them for it.
 Offering an incentive for qualified referrals turns every current user into a promoter, and can rapidly increase your user numbers.

 One place we’ve seen this used is on Missinglettr, where existing users can receive renewal discounts if they refer users who actually use the product.